DelphiWorlds/Kastri/Demos/AssetDelivery/ReadMe.md

 ## Permissions

-Play Asset Delivery requires the `Foreground Service` permission, so this option is checked in the `Uses Permissions` section of the project
+Play Asset Delivery requires the `Foreground Service` and `Foreground Service Data Sync` permissions, so these options are checked in the `Uses Permissions` section of the project

 ## Building the application